 As the maid of honor, are you just going to arrive at the altar on the day of, or will you become the couples’s personal assistant till the last birdseed is thrown?
 (Spoiler: probably neither!)
 That means it’s time to know what the maid of honor duties are and agree on expectations.

 In a nutshell, the maid of honor gig is all about showing up.
 It’s about being there for your friend, sister, cousin, beloved bud, debate opponent, co-baker, book exchange partner, or fellow cat enthusiast.
-It’s being the support they needs on what can be one of the most stressful, emotionally raw, anxiety-causing experiences of their life.
+It’s being the support they need on what can be one of the most stressful, emotionally raw, anxiety-causing experiences of their life.
 What that looks like changes from couple to couple, MOH to MOH, and relationship to relationship.
-So that means that we can’t give you an exact list of what the maid of honor duties will look like at every single wedding.
+Which that means that we can’t give you an exact list of what the maid of honor duties will look like at every single wedding.
 But what we can help you with is a framework to help you figure out what being a maid of honor will look like in this particular wedding.
-Take a gander, but bring your ideological scissors along while you do.
-Cut away or add to your heart’s content.
-What do you want (be honest!)?
-What is reasonable?
-What can your MOH handle?

 Maid of Honor Duties